pei92/github-repo-viewer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Configuration

+This app requires a password to access.
+Set the password in Vercel (or locally) as an environment variable:

+- `VERCEL_PASSWORD` — the password users must enter to view the app.

+Optional:

+- `GITHUB_TOKEN` — a personal access token to increase GitHub API rate limits.
+Not required but recommended for frequent use.

+When deploying to Vercel, add these env vars in your project settings.